 United Auto Workers go on strike against Ford, GM, Stellantis

-Detroit's Big Three automakers failed to reach a new labor agreement before their contract with employees represented by the United Auto Workers expired at midnight Thursday, setting the stage for one of the largest strikes to hit the U.S. in years.
+Detroit's Big Three automakers failed to reach a new labor agreement before their contract with employees represented by the United Auto Workers expired at midnight Thursday, setting off one of the largest strikes to hit the U.S. in years.

-The UAW said it now plans to execute a so-called stand up strike strategy in which employees at a small number of Ford, General Motors and Stellantis factories are walking off the job on Friday.
-Employees, who technically are now working under an expired labor contract, will be paid through the UAW's strike fund, which sits at $825 million.
+The UAW said it was executing a so-called stand up strike strategy in which employees at a small number of Ford, General Motors and Stellantis factories walked off the job.
+Employees will be paid about $500 a week from UAW's strike fund, which sits at $825 million, according to The Associated Press.

 "Tonight, for the first time in our history, we will strike all three of the Big Three at once," UAW President Shawn Fain said in a Facebook Live address late Thursday night.

-Fain called on three factories to strike immediately beginning Friday.
-They included a GM assembly plant in Wentzville, Missouri, a Ford assembly plant in Wayne, Michigan, and a Stellantis assembly complex in Toledo, Ohio.
+Fain said three factories would be involved immediately: a GM assembly plant in Wentzville, Missouri, a Ford assembly plant in Wayne, Michigan, and a Stellantis assembly complex in Toledo, Ohio.

+Some 12,700 employees were involved in all, the Reuters news service reports.

 "The locals that are not yet called to join the stand-up strike will continue working under an expired agreement," Fain said.